Duluth's Skyline Parkway

 From Hawk Ridge, signs lead motorists along city streets and past the University of Minnesota-Duluth.
 The oldest section of the parkway starts at Chester Park.

 The park was a longtime ski-jumping destination until the 1926 wood jump known as Big Chester was removed in 2014.
-But its small hill still is where Duluth children go to learn to ski.

 Across from the park, a 2½-mile hiking trail descends into a ravine lined with white pine and aspen; it's one of many creekside trails that fan out from the parkway.